-- The Property Protection Area is a fenced area of approximately 34 acres without the New Filter Building (NFB) and approximately 44 acres with the NFB.
-It contains all surface facilities with the exception of salt storage piles, parking lot, landfill and waste water stabilization lagoons. - WIPP Site Boundary (WSB) provides a one mile buffer area around the area available for underground development
+- 1. The Property Protection Area is a fenced area of approximately 34 acres without the New Filter Building (NFB) and approximatly 44 acres with the NFB.
+It contains all surface facilities with the exception of salt storage piles, parking lot, landfill and waste water stabalization lagoons. - 2.
+An additional Property Protection Area of approximately 22 acres surrounds shaft #5. - 3.
+WIPP Site Boundary (WSB) provides a one mile buffer area around the area available for underground development